 Not since the early seventies has Africa seen a scramble for the skies as is evident today.
-The Carlton Center in South Africa has for the last four decades held the pole position as the tallest building in Africa inspite of not being featured even amongst the top 100 skyscrapers in the world.
+The Carlton Center in South Africa has for the last four decades held the pole position as Africa’s tallest building despite not being featured even amongst the top 100 skyscrapers in the world.
 This is soon to change as Africa is experiencing an upsurge in high-rise buildings with recent projects currently underway set to take wrest away the title of tallest building in Africa.

 Not surprising, South Africa currently hosts five of the top ten tallest buildings in Africa which include Ponte City Apartments 173m,Marble Towers 152m, Pearl Dawn 152m and The South African Reserve Bank 150m and of course the Carlton which is the tallest.
 The rest are spread across the continent.